Zhiyao0223/Galaxy-Pet-Store/README.md

 # Galaxy-Pet-Store
-This website is a platform for buying and selling pets, developed by a team of four members.
+This website is a platform for buying and selling pets, developed by a team of three members.
 The website enables users to create an account, list their pets for sale, and search for and purchase pets.

-Contribution:
+Contributions:
 - Zhi Yao
-- Jian Wei
-- Nelo
+- Mannoj
-- Eric Ng
+- Lit Tsen